TUTO: Woven stool

 • small quilting pliers (optional)

-Start by freeing your damaged stool from the straw or wicker that was covering it.
+Start by freeing your damaged stool from the straw or wicker covering.

-You can do this by simply giving a cutter or scissors and undo the braid.
+You can do this simply by using a cutter or scissors and undoing the weave.
 Clean your stool.
-Now you have the frame for the weaving!
+Now you've got the weaving frame!

 Decide on the order of your colors.
-Then start at the end, at one of the corners of the stool: staple a ribbon on the bottom, placing its end towards the inside of the stool, as in the video.
+Then start at the end, at one of the corners of the stool: staple a ribbon to the underside, placing its end towards the inside of the stool, as in the video.

-Keep it perpendicular to the wood and staple it: don't hesitate to put two or three staples to make it solid!
+Keep the staples at right angles to the wood and staple them in place: don't hesitate to use two or three staples to make sure everything is solid!

-Then bring the ribbon up to the top of the stool, go all the way around and to the opposite side, go back under, pull your ribbon tight - it should be nice and taut!
-And staple again as shown in the video in the same place you started.
-Optional: in order to get a nice finish (you know us đŸ„°), cut and glue as shown, finally fold the end of the ribbon inward, trying to get the same length for this "hem" each time.
+Then bring the ribbon up to the top of the stool, go all the way around and to the opposite side, go under again, pull your ribbon as tight as you can - it should be nice and taut!
+And staple again, as shown in the video, in the same place as where you started.
+Optional: to get a nice finish (you know us đŸ„° ), cut and glue as shown, finally fold the end of the ribbon inwards, trying to get the same length for this "hem" every time.
 This finish also hides ALL the staples! đŸ€

 Then continue with a ribbon of a different color right next to the first ribbon.
-You want the two to be right next to each other.
-Continue stapling the ribbons in this manner, tightening and changing colors each time - until you reach the end of this side of the stool.
+The two should be side by side.
+Continue stapling the ribbons in this way, tightening and changing colors each time - until you reach the end of this side of the stool.

 Let's move on to the second part: weaving!

-Once its end is stapled under the stool, thread the ribbon through the needle and use it to pass over, under, over, under... the previously stapled ribbons.
-Help the ribbon with your hand to flatten it or turn it in the right direction if necessary, and keep it tight to have a taut weave.
+Once you've stapled its end under the stool, thread the ribbon through the needle and use it to pass over, under, over, under... the previously stapled ribbons.
+Help the ribbon by hand to flatten it or turn it the right way round if necessary, and hold it tight for a taut weave.

-Once you have reached the end, pull well, then go under the stool and weave again: above, below . .. 🎱
+Once you've reached the end, pull tight, then reach under the stool and weave again: top, bottom ... 🎱

-This will increase the resistance of your stool, and have a nice finish on its back.
+This will increase the strength of your stool, and give it a nice finish on the reverse side.

-Finally, once you have reached the end, that is to say the place where you stapled the ribbon at the beginning, pull it to the maximum to tighten it, it is the same process: staple, cut for the hem, glue it, fold it neatly, you can even hide it under the previous ribbons.
+Finally, once you've reached the end, i.e. where you stapled the ribbon in the first place, pull it as tight as you can to tighten it up.
+It's the same process: staple, cut for the hem, glue it in place, fold it up neatly - you can even hide it under the previous ribbons.

-Move on to the next ribbon in a different color, repeat the exact same process, just changing the beginning of the weave: if you started with "underneath", start with "above", and vice versa.
+Moving on to the next ribbon in a different color, repeat the exact same process, simply changing the start of the weave: if you started with "under", start with "over", and vice versa.

 Continue lining up the ribbons and forming your weave...
 Vary the colors!
-Throughout the process, be sure to flatten your ribbons and keep the grid tight and taut.
+Throughout the process, make sure you flatten your ribbons and keep the grid tight and taut.

 Staple and glue the last ribbon ...